Information for students

 Academic Misconduct offences continue to be considered and addressed per the Academic Misconduct policy and procedure.

-How should I hold the Academic Misconduct meeting?
+How will the Academic Misconduct meeting be held?

 As much as possible, meetings should be conducted using visual interaction, not just audio platforms, such as:

 What should I be aware of in advance of the Academic Misconduct meeting?

 - The platform via which you will be required to access the meeting will be advised by the University in the meeting request that you will receive.
 If you think you may have difficulty in accessing the platform or the meeting, please let us know as soon as possible.

 - You should check that you know how to access voice and video on the relevant platform in advance of the meeting.